Abuka-Victor/AirBnB_clone_v4/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone - Dynamic
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+This complete web project features a fully functional rest api built with flask, dynamically accessed on the frontend with JQuery, a backend console used to edit the database and lastly file or database storage options.
+It is the fourth iteration of the AirBnB project at Holberton School that collectively covers fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

-#### Functionalities of this command interpreter:
+#### Functionalities of the command interpreter (The Console):
 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...
 * Do operations on objects (count, compute stats, etc...)